TheChessWorld.com

 In the diagram above we can see a position that looks almost equal at first sight; one wouldn’t think that white’s advantage can be too much.
 The problem for black here is that he has a weakness that can be attacked and there are weak squares in his territory that white can use in order to invade his territory.

-White has a permanent pressure on b7 and the pawn on f5 is also subject of attack.
+White has permanent pressure on b7 and the pawn on f5 is also subject of attack.
 See how Fischer improved his position and put black under a lot of pressure:

 Fischer’s Endgame – Theme 3: Rook Endgame – Activate the Rook